phronmophobic/clj-libffi/README.md

 ### Graalvm

-To compile for graalvm, you must link against libffi and `csource/clj_ffi.o`.
-See `examples/ffitest`.
+To compile for graalvm, you must link against libffi.
+See `examples/ffitest/scripts/compile-test.sh`.

 ### Limitations

-* Currently only tested on Mac OSX.
+* Currently only runs on Mac OSX.
 * No support for passing structs by value yet.

 ## License